sumanghimire79/sumanghimire79/README.md

 I am Denmark based full-stack web developer.
 I would like to work in recent web-stack mainly on react, node and mysql.

-🌱 I’m currently doing .NET C# bootcamp.
+🌱 I’m currently learning .NET C# at a programming bootcamp

 👯 I have finished a 35 weeks long Fullstack Development Bootcamp at Hack Your Future, Denmark